 Once you have created a project and saved it to the required location, design documents can be added, edited or removed from the active project.

-These operations can be performed within the Projects panel, which provides a organized view of the project structure and its constituent design documents.
+These operations can be performed within the Projects panel, which provides an organized view of the project structure and its constituent design documents.
 The panel's right-click context menus offer the majority of commands required for working with design documents.

-As you work with project documents in Altium Designer, the Projects panel provides a visual summary of which document files are modified, saved or hidden through status icons that are associated with each design document, and the main project file.
+As you work with project documents in Altium NEXUS, the Projects panel provides a visual summary of which document files are modified, saved or hidden through status icons that are associated with each design document, and the main project file.
 The document icons and their status meaning are listed below: